mgunyho/PdArray/Little-Utils/README.md

 The LEDs indicate which inputs are active on the other end.
 Multiple outputs can read signals from a single input, but each input must have an unique label.
+Note that if you have multithreading enabled, you __might__ run into audio glitches since there's no synchronization between the inputs and outputs, but I haven't come across this myself.

 ## Contributing